benmvp/slides/2022/houreactdevs/mixins-hooks.md

 - But overall render props worked well for sharing stateful, non-visual logic
   - But Hooks kind took over as a tailor-made solution
 - However render props are still useful when a component wants to...
-  - 1/ share stateful, non-visual logic
+  - 1/ share stateful, non-visual logic; **AND**
-  - 2/ also needs to offload rendering UI to the parent
+  - 2/ also needs to offload some rendering UI to the parent
-- I wish I could spend more time explaining render props
+- I wish I could spend more time explaining these use cases
+  - But it'd be a tangent from our topic
-  - But I still have 2 more to cover
+  - Plus I still have 2 more to cover
+- Let's talk about the pattern that was popular before render props

 =====